CyVerse-learning-materials/foss/docs/02_project_management.md

 -   ease the growing pains of a rapidly scaling project
 -   make life much easier for your future self

-It can be easy to overlook sound project management, opting for a \"just get it done ASAP\" approach to your work, but in our experience, this almost always costs you more time in the end.
+It can be easy to overlook sound project management, opting for a "just get it done ASAP" approach to your work, but in our experience, this almost always costs you more time in the end.
 The best time to introduce good project management is at the start of a project, and the second best time is right now.
 An hour spent reorganizing a project today may save you days of headaches later on.

-There is no single \"right way\" to organize and manage a project, and your specific needs may vary, but we will introduce a basic framework that can get you headed in the right direction.
+There is no single "right way" to organize and manage a project, and your specific needs may vary, but we will introduce a basic framework that can get you headed in the right direction.
 It will also help us introduce more advanced topics later on, as many of the skills and